christophercrouzet/zero/README.md

 be overridden individually.

-The same applies to redefining `size_t`—on almost all platforms the size of `size_t` equals the targetted architecture, that is either 32 or 64 bits.
+The same applies to redefining `size_t`—on almost all platforms the size of `size_t` equals the targeted architecture, that is either 32 or 64 bits.
 Here again, if that's not enough then it's still possible to define the macro `ZR_USE_STD_BASIC_TYPES`.